GStreamer/gstreamer/sdk-tutorials.md

 ---
-short-description: Learn how to use the GStreamer SDK ...
+short-description: Learn how to use GStreamer
+...

 # Tutorials

-## Welcome to the GStreamer SDK Tutorials!
+## Welcome to the GStreamer Tutorials!

 The following sections introduce a series of tutorials designed to help you learn how to use GStreamer, the multi-platform, modular,